 When I first came across the story as a kid, I couldn’t understand the stupidity of the Brahmin, nor the moral of the story – “how could someone be so foolish that on hearing a repeated bluff, one falls for it even at the cost of sacrificing one’s own judgement”.

-It wasn’t clear to me at that time, that there is always an element of bargain and relative prioritization constantly taxing the mind, that makes it easy to believe untruth and join the band wagon of mass appeal, rather than take the pain of getting down to the detail, (often standing alone) and discover the truth for oneself.
-“What if I stand alone with this and end up being a fool?”, is a tough bargain to face vis-a-vis “these are my people and hence they may be telling me the truth…”
+It wasn’t clear to me at that time, that there is always an element of bargain and relative prioritization constantly taxing the mind, that makes it comfortable to believe (untruth) and join the band wagon of mass appeal.
+For one it is rather uncomfortable and time consuming to take the route of objective evaluation/getting down to the detail (often standing alone) and discover the truth for oneself.
+On the other hand, the aspect of – “What if I stand alone with this and end up being a fool?”, is a tough bargain to face vis-a-vis “these are my people and hence they may be telling me the truth…”

 And fast forward several years into the real world of “bluff by design”, this story makes phenomenal sense.
-Okay I have been a bit harsh with the previous line, I did not intend to state that people bluff on purpose, but over a prolonged period of either “consciously allowing deviations” (from what is supposed to be the right way of doing something) or “consciously overlooking deviations” (under the pretext of ‘its fine for now’) “bluff by design” creeps into the system where perceptions take over reality and “genuine goats start to appear like dogs” and vice versa – with all due respect to both the cohabitants of the planet.
+The intent is not to state that people bluff on purpose, but over a prolonged period of either “consciously allowing deviations” (from what is supposed to be the right way of doing something) or “consciously overlooking deviations” (under the pretext of ‘its fine/good enough for now’) “bluff by design” creeps into the system where perceptions take over reality and “genuine goats start to appear like dogs” and vice versa – with all due respect to both the cohabitants of the planet.

-If you come across some of the following or similar :
+If you come across some of the following or similar…

 – a lot of green weekly reports leading to a “sudden” and “unforeseen” situation that is making the project crawl to a halt